Sam Jones, currently out in American camp with UK heavyweight Joe Joyce, has expressed his views on the recent furore involving Ohara Davies.

 “But when Twitter went crazy, I believe Tommy Coyle played on it to generate hype.

 “Ohara is a good lad just trying to make a name in boxing.
 Everyone fails to report the daily racial abuse he gets.

-“He might be outspoken and bit of a marmite character, but no way is he evil enough to mock a disaster that affected so many people and is still affecting them today.”
+“He might be outspoken and a bit of a marmite character.
+But no way is he evil enough to mock a disaster that affected so many people and is still affecting them today.”

-Davies, 25, lost out to Josh Taylor last summer to taste a first defeat but followed it up with a crushing stoppage win over Tom Farrell, ironically on Merseyside.
+Davies, 25, lost out to Josh Taylor last summer to taste the first defeat but followed it up with a crushing stoppage win over Tom Farrell, ironically on Merseyside.

-“Ohara put it all on the line against a tremendous fighter in Josh Taylor and I heard he had personal issues in the camp, but he still came back with a brilliant KO against Farrell and showed he’s got true grit.
+“Ohara put it all on the line against a tremendous fighter in Josh Taylor, and I heard he had personal issues in the camp, but he still came back with a brilliant KO against Farrell and showed he’d got true grit.
 Like all good champions, he bounced back,” pointed out Jones.

 “I’d love to see Ohara Davies v Tommy Coyle on the Haye v Bellew undercard as it’s a real crowd-pleaser, but also as it’s a fight, I believe Ohara wins handily,” he added.